Six tips to get the most from your Google Performance Max campaigns

 Unlike a traditional campaign where you would tell Google exactly who you want to target, audience signals are only a starting point; once Google’s algorithm starts gathering data, it will branch out beyond your signal to show your ads to people who exhibit behaviour that suggests they are likely to convert.

-Bonus tip: use audience lists as signals to speed up the machine learning process
+Bonus tip: use audience lists as signals to speed up the machine-learning process

-Add brand exclusions
+5. Add brand exclusions

-Keep an eye on your advertising dollars
+6. Keep an eye on your advertising dollars

 Back to that black box.
 Advanced machine learning is all very well and good but in my experience, marketers want to know exactly where their ad spend is going and exactly where their web traffic is coming from.

 Transparency is at the heart of everything we do at TrafficGuard, so we’ve spent the past two years researching, planning and engineering a complete Performance Max solution that offers transparency, data accessibility, and control over your advertising strategies in a way that Google simply doesn’t offer out of the box.
+The strategic use of Performance Max for conversion objectives is best suited for advertisers with adequate conversion data, and including video assets can significantly boost campaign success.

 Get started - it's free